 Our Take On Koninklijke BAM Groep's ROCE

-Koninklijke BAM Groep’s ROCE in absolute terms is poor, and there are likely better investment prospects out there.
-Of course you might be able to find a better stock than Koninklijke BAM Groep.
+Despite this, the company also has a uninspiring ROCE, which is not an ideal combination in this analysis.
+Of course, you might also be able to find a better stock than Koninklijke BAM Groep.
 So you may wish to see this free collection of other companies that have grown earnings strongly.

 If you are like me, then you will not want to miss this free list of growing companies that insiders are buying.